NVIDIA/workbench-example-agentic-rag/README.md

 # Agentic RAG - Idea to answers in minutes

-#### Boost RAG with an agentic layer that:
+### Boost RAG with an agentic layer that:
 - routes queries and adds live web search context is thin
 - grades responses for relevance and accuracy, flags hallucinations
 - lets you edit prompts for every stage from the UI

-#### Run inference your way:
+### Run inference your way:
 - **Free out-of-the-box**: use free endpoints on build.nvidia.com
 - **Self-hosted**: Point to NIM or other models on your own GPUs

-### Prequisites
+### Prerequisites
-This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html), a free platform with a cloud-like UX - no cloud needed.
+This app runs in [NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/), a free platform with a cloud-like UX - no cloud needed.

 - Install [AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/overview.html) on your laptop.